-- 1. REQUESTS the Director General and IUCN Council to develop a draft IUCN policy on geoengineering for consideration and approval by Members well before the World Conservation Congress in 2029, drawing on the inclusive and participatory approach [laid out] [developed by Council to implement the policy development mandate] in Resolution 7.123, [a constitution-wide evaluation of] [the principles and lessons from] that process, [and ensuring that the policy upholds the precautionary principle [, the pro natura principle, the principle of progressivity,] and human rights obligations, drawing from] decisions related to geoengineering in the CBD, [UNFCCC], ITLOS, the London Convention and other relevant international fora[, and ensuring that the draft policy specifically excludes geoengineering as any form of offset against continued extraction and use of fossil fuels]; - 2.
-INVITES IUCN Members to contribute to and support the draft policy development process; and - 3.
-URGES, in the interim, all governments to adhere to [the precautionary principle [the pro natura principle, the principle of progressivity,] and to] decisions of the Conference of the Parties of the CBD on geoengineering, [and] to collectively [require comprehensive environmental impacts assessments and strategic environmental assessments for geoengineering proposals, and to] avoid overshooting the temperature [goal of] [rise targets] [agreed to under] the Paris Agreement [on Climate Change], particularly cautioning against the deployment, by State or non-State actors, of any [unproven, untested and unregulated] geoengineering technologies to [combat the climate crisis] [reach [the] [net-zero emission] goals [of the Paris Agreement]].]
+1. REQUESTS the Director General and IUCN Council to develop a draft IUCN policy on geoengineering for consideration and approval by Members well before the World Conservation Congress in 2029, drawing on the inclusive and participatory approach developed by Council to implement the policy development mandate in Resolution 7.123, the principles and lessons from that process, [and ensuring that the policy upholds the precautionary principle and human rights obligations, drawing from] decisions related to geoengineering in the CBD, [UNFCCC], ITLOS, the London Convention and other relevant international fora[, and ensuring that the draft policy specifically excludes geoengineering as any form of offset against continued extraction and use of fossil fuels];

+2. INVITES IUCN Members to contribute to and support the draft policy development process; and untested and unregulated] geoengineering technologies to reach [the] [net-zero emission] goals [of the Paris Agreement].

+3. URGES, in the interim, all governments to adhere to [the precautionary principle and to] decisions of the Conference of the Parties of the CBD on geoengineering, and to collectively avoid overshooting the temperature [goal of] [rise targets] [agreed to under] the Paris Agreement [on Climate Change], particularly cautioning against the deployment, by State or non-State actors, of any [unproven,